Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: Stochastic Approach

 \end{proposition} \begin{proof} Our proof follows immediately from Theorem~\ref{theorem_a}.
 By using Eq.~\eqref{expected_Taylor} in Eqs.~\eqref{optimal_policy_dp} and \eqref{bellmen_blackuced_dp}, we end up with the results in Eqs.~\eqref{optimal_policy_dp_Taylor} and \eqref{bellmen_blackuced_dp_Taylor} and conclude the proof. \end{proof}

-Since \eqref{diff_priv_mdp} immunizes the optimal control policy against the Dirichlet distribution, its outcome is more costly as compared to the non-private optimal policy from Theorem~\ref{theorem_0}.
+Since \eqref{diff_priv_mdp} handles the noise from Dirichlet distribution introduced for DP, its outcome is more costly as compared to the non-private optimal policy from Theorem~\ref{theorem_0}.
 The difference in cost between the private and non-private policies, therefore, constitutes the cost of privacy that the decision-maker will pay for privatizing its data.
-Notably, the cost of privacy incured by \eqref{diff_priv_mdp} can be evaluated a priori as follows: \begin{corollary} \normalfont Given the differentially private optimal control policy in \eqref{optimal_policy_dp_Taylor}, the cost of privacy for the stochastic approach using the second-order Taylor approximation is calculated as:
+Notably, the cost of privacy incured by \eqref{diff_priv_mdp} can be evaluated a priori as follows:

+\begin{corollary} \normalfont Given the differentially private optimal control policy in \eqref{optimal_policy_dp_Taylor}, the cost of privacy for the stochastic approach using the second-order Taylor approximation is calculated as:

 \end{corollary} \begin{proof} See proof in Appendix \ref{appendix_cost_stochastic}. \end{proof} While the result in \eqref{eq:cost_privacy_stochastic_taylor} is unwieldy, it is valuable for evaluating the effect of the Dirichlet distribution on the operating cost prior to implementing the noise for ensuring differentially private solutions.
 Notably, this method requires only a characterization of the first and second statistical moments, which are often available in practice \cite{Kotz_distribution}, and tuning of parameter $k$.